BLING IT ON!

 Artomatic opened this weekend.
 It was Fun!
 Good crowds, nice people, high spirits.

 I hope to go back often.
 Its a distance, but worth the trip.
+I have only seen one floor, and there are 7 floors of art.
+Six Hundred+ artists!
 Great to meet people face to face, while they're looking at my work.
 And a good sale too!